Skip to main content

 const wallet = await evm.wallet({ name: "self-funded-wallet", sponsorGas: false });

-const privateKeyWallet = await evm.wallet({ privateKey: env.MY_PRIVATE_KEY_SECRET, sponsorGas: false });
+const privateKeyWallet = await evm.wallet({ privateKey: env.MY_PRIVATE_KEY_SECRET, sponsorGas: true });

 }